metin-kahraman/FrontendBackendDevsChallengeHomework1/src/tutorial/INITIALIZE_USER.md

 ### Blockchains

 With the `blockchains: [<Blockchain>]`, we are indicating which chain we want to work with.
 We can choose Ethereum or Polygon(Matic).
-In this project you are working with `Polygon's testnet MATIC-MUMBAI`.
+In this project you are working with `Polygon's testnet MATIC-AMOY`.

 ```javascript
 return axios